-Who are you saying uncle?
-I am not an uncle?
+Who are you saying, uncle?
+I’m NOT an uncle?

 Do you know me?

-It’s among the first and most iconic restaurant and bars in Mumbai, India.
+It’s among the first and most iconic restaurants and bars in Mumbai, India.
 It’s the first restaurant in Mumbai to house a jukebox.
-The restaurant is a popular landmark and touristic attraction of Mumbai.
+The restaurant is a popular landmark and tourist attraction of Mumbai.
 Famous Indian cartoonist and painter Mario Miranda painted murals.
 It’s such a beautiful place to be.